Thank you for your request. A member of our team will be in contact soon.

 You will lie on the examination couch, asked to expose your lower abdomen and a small amount of gel will be placed on the skin.
 The ultrasound probe will be moved in different directions to obtain the best possible images.

-Pregnancy or baby ultrasound scans are very common part of prenatal care.
-This is because ultrasound scans are completely painless, have no known side effects on mothers or babies, and can be carried out at any stage of pregnancy: in early pregnancy, ultrasound scanning is being used to confirm the baby's heartbeat and exclude any early stage abnormalities; later in pregnancy ultrasound scanning is being used to evaluate the baby's overall health.
+Pregnancy or baby ultrasound scans are a very common part of prenatal care.
+This is because ultrasound scans are completely painless, have no known side effects on mothers or babies, and can be carried out at any stage of pregnancy: in early pregnancy, ultrasound scanning is being used to see the baby's heart and exclude any early-stage abnormalities; later in pregnancy ultrasound scanning is being used to evaluate the baby's overall health and exclude any pregnancy complications.

 Price: £129.00 (Twin pregnancy £170)